zapomatic/bitwatch/README.md

 # Bitwatch

-> Monitor Bitcoin addresses in the mempool and on-chain using the mempool.space API
+> Monitor Bitcoin addresses in the mempool and on-chain using the mempool.space API.
+Run your own node and monitor your own addresses privately.
+Get Telegram notifications for onchain and mempool activity relating to addresses.

 ![Bitwatch](./client/public/app.png)